thejessleigh/talks/python_talks/why_python/why_python.md

 # [fit] Why Python?

 ^
-Intended audience: people looking to get on the "Road to Code."
-Learn more about the origin of this talk at [General Assembly](https://generalassemb.ly/education/the-road-to-code/chicago/24393).
+Intended audience: people who want to learn to code and wonder if Python is right for them.

-Why should you consider Python for your first programming langauge?
+^ Overall purpose: Why should you consider Python for your first programming langauge?

 ---